Comparing London’s Hop On Hop Off Open Top Sightseeing Buses

 You have to take the river cruises and walks on the same days as your bus tour ticket.
 You cannot take them another day.

-Golden Tours if has grown and offer a near identical product to the big two.
+Golden Tours has grown and offer a near identical product to the big two.
 Lower frequencies, less walking tours and in Bob’s opinion not so good a river cruise as OLT/Big Bus means its not quite on parity yet.

 Questions and Discussion